Ogden Express: History

 Planning for the project officially began with the transit corridor study in November 2004, but property acquisition began five years prior to that.
 In early planning serious consideration was given to using a streetcar (similar to UTA 's S Line) to satisfy the transportation needs along the corridor, but ultimately it was decided that BRT was the better option due to the costs involved with streetcar.
 WSU has had a vested interest in transportation improvements since they would enable more people to get to and from campus without the necessity of more parking.

 On September 22, 2021, UTA officially announced the service is named the Ogden Express (OGX).
 Prior to the announcement, the project had been known as the Ogden/WSU BRT.
 Service along part of the OGX busway began August 29, 2022, between Weber State Central station and Dee Events Center station as the Wildcat Shuttle (UTA Route 602).

-Stations
+Stops

-All stations are located in Ogden.
+Stops are listed from north to south.
+All stops are located in Ogden.